nickgillian/grt/README.md

 * GRT GUI Download: [http://www.nickgillian.com/wiki/pmwiki.php/GRT/Download](http://www.nickgillian.com/wiki/pmwiki.php/GRT/Download)
 * GRT Journal of Machine Learning Research paper: [grt.pdf](http://jmlr.csail.mit.edu/papers/volume15/gillian14a/gillian14a.pdf)

+##Extensions
+There are now several extensions and third party applications that use GRT as the backend machine learning system, these include:

+* [ofGrt](https://github.com/nickgillian/ofxGrt): an extension of the GRT for [openFrameworks](http://openframeworks.cc)
+* [ml-lib](https://github.com/cmuartfab/ml-lib), [Ali Momeni](http://alimomeni.net/) and [Jamie Bullock](http://jamiebullock.com): ml-lib is a library of machine learning externals for Max and Pure Data, designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.
+* [ESP](https://github.com/damellis/ESP), [David A. Mellis](https://github.com/damellis) and [Ben Zhang](https://www.benzhang.name): An interactive application that aims to help novices make sophisticated use of sensors in interactive projects through the application of machine learning.
+The system is built using [openFrameworks](http://openframeworks.cc) and has several interesting examples built for [Arduino sensor modules](https://create.arduino.cc/projecthub/mellis/gesture-recognition-using-accelerometer-and-esp-71faa1) and more generic input data streams (e.g., network data).

 ##GRT Architecture
 To support flexibility while maintaining consistency, the GRT uses an object-oriented modular architecture.
 This architecture is built around a set of core **modules** and a central **gesture recognition pipeline**.